Conceptually, total health care costs can be contained or decreased only by some combination of the following:

 Traditionally, limiting access has been the strategy used to limit health care costs.

-Insurance companies may limit access to care by denying coverage to people likely to need care (eg, those with preexisting conditions) and by dropping coverage of heavy users (rescission).
+Insurance companies have limited access to care by denying coverage to people likely to need care (eg, those with preexisting conditions) and by dropping coverage of heavy users (rescission).
+In the US, the Affordable Care Act (see Private insurance) will prohibit these practices, effective in 2014.

 Government may tighten eligibility criteria for medical assistance programs.